joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-12-01-equal-lines-JS.md

 First let's set some conventions:

 - call the blue point $b$ and the red point $r$,
-- take the side closest to $b$ to be the bottom of the square,
+- take the side closest to $b$ to be the bottom of the square, and
 - take the blue point to fall inside the square's lower left octant.

 To figure out the conditions for the point of equidistance to exist, let's do a thought experiment where we find it empirically.